-While you're cracking open a cold bottle of beer to celebrate the Super Bowl, you might want to consider using that chilly brew for purposes other than drinking if you have some left over.
+While you're cracking open a cold bottle of beer, you might want to consider using that chilly brew for purposes other than drinking if you have some left over.
 Here are some cool uses beyond imbibing.

 - Beer bath: Add two cups of beer to your bath to enjoy some healing effects.
 Hops have medicinal properties that are good for your skin.
 The beer bath is an efficient skin-softener, and it's even said to help with psoriasis and other skin ailments.